-Sanctions will only be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member (e.g. on a school-organised trip).
+Sanctions will only be given out on school premises or elsewhere when taking part in a school activity e.g. on a school-organised trip.

 Online misbehaviour

 The school can issue behaviour sanctions to pupils for online misbehaviour when:

 - It poses a threat or causes harm to another pupil - It could have repercussions for the orderly running of the school - It adversely affects the reputation of the school - The pupil is identifiable as a member of the school